brhoades/selenium_wrapper/doc/source/sw.rst

   - Selenium Configuration

     - ``#p cache=True/False``
       - Case sensitive for True or False.
 Specify whether found elements in PhantomJS should be cached.
 In pages with a great deal of AJAX this is recommended to save CPU resources searching for elements.
+There has not been any noticeable drawback to this option in testing.
 Default: True
     - ``#p childsleeptime=#``
       - Amount of time in seconds waited inbetween searches for an element on a page.
 Low numbers increase CPU usage.
 Default: 1
     - ``#p lightconfirm=True/False``